seanirby/commando/README.md

 `commando.el` is a simple way to let you associate elisp scripts with a project.
 Just add a file named `.commando` containing your scripts into your project's root directory.
-Scripts that use emacs commands like `shell-command` will automatically be run from your project's root directory.
+Scripts that use emacs commands like `shell-command` will automatically be run from the project root.

 You run scripts by calling `M-x commando-run-script` or `(commando-run-script "script-name")`.
+You should probably bind it to a keyboard shortcut.

 # Setup